twilio/video-quickstart-ios/README.md

 > NOTE: These sample applications use the Twilio Video 2.0.0-preview5 APIs.
 We will continue to update them throughout the preview and beta period.
 For examples using our Generally Available 1.x APIs, please see the [master](https://github.com/twilio/video-quickstart-swift) branch.

+#
+> Data Track are currently only available in Peer-to-peer rooms.
+Support for Group rooms will be added in Twilio Video 2.0.0-preview6.
+See [below](#group-room-data-track-support) for more information.

 Get started with Video on iOS:

 - [Setup](#setup) - Get setup